 This is a list of staff rules at Tom Sachs’ Studio.
 Think of it as a set of rules given at orientation or during an agency’s onboarding.

-Tom Sachs finds his creative aesthetic by the constraints he has chosen for his work, and these rules are here to teach us the importance of our traditions and constraints.
+Tom Sachs finds his creative aesthetic by the constraints he has chosen for his work, and these rules teach us the importance of our traditions and constraints.
 This idea is highlighted by Sachs’, Tea Ceremony, as a traditional tea ceremony is a timeless practice involving ceremonial preparation and presentation of tea.

 Tom Sachs’ 10 Bullets